sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

   - Password-based Authentication
   - Public-key Authentication
 * **REST** authentication
-  - Password-based Authentication with Token-based authentication
+  - Password-based Authentication with JWT token-based authentication

-  - Certificate-based Authentication
-  - **Note:** Currently the REST server only allows one of the above methods at a time; we need to update it to accept both
+(TODO/DELL: Add REST certificate-based authentication if we need it for the CLI to authenticate to the REST server.
+In the event that certificate-based authentication is needed, the REST server must be enhanced to accept all types of authentication concurrently)

 * **gNMI** Authentication
   - Password-based Authentication with Token-based authentication
   - Certificate-based Authentication